I’m sure you’ve heard this question before.

 It’s not rocket science.
 Like I mentioned in a LinkedIn post, people simply prefer connecting with humans.

-AI may automate tasks, but only you can build genuine relationships with clients.
+As great as AI is at automating repetitive tasks, only you can build genuine relationships with clients.

 More importantly, only you can build a scalable and profitable firm.